 non-readily realisable securities (NRRS)

-In addition to the marketing restrictions around NMPIs, which includes UCIS, care is need where investment into a non-readily realisable security that is not an NMPI is being promoted.
+In addition to the marketing restrictions around NMPIs, which includes UCIS, care is needed where investment into a non-readily realisable security that is not an NMPI is being promoted.
 NRRS can only be promoted to sophisticated investors, high net worth investors and restricted investors.
 Restricted investors are retail investors that have signed to confirm that in any one year they have not and will not invest more than 10% of their net assets in non-readily realisable investments.

 A non-readily realisable security is any security that is not